ebaauw/homebridge-ws/README.md

 ## Homebridge plugin for virtual weather station
 Copyright © 2018-2020 Erik Baauw.
 All rights reserved.

 This [Homebridge](https://github.com/homebridge/homebridge) plugin exposes one or more virtual weather stations to Apple's [HomeKit](http://www.apple.com/ios/home/).
+The weather is obtained from [OpenWeatherMap](https://openweathermap.org).

-Each station mimics an Eve Degree, providing separate services for Temperature, Humidity, and Air Pressure.
-Temperature and Humidity are supported Apple's [Home](https://support.apple.com/en-us/HT204893) app and by Siri.
-For Air Pressure you need another app, like like [Eve](https://www.evehome.com/en/eve-app).
+Each weather station is exposed as a separate accessory, mimicking an Eve Degree, with separate services for Temperature, Humidity, and Air Pressure.
+In addition, Homebridge WS provides a Leak Sensor service, to receive HomeKit notifications for rain or snow.
+The Leak Sensor service contains a full weather report, including observation time, conditions, clouds, rain, snow, wind, min/max temperature, UV index, visibility, sunrise, and sunset.
+The Temperature, Humidity, and Leak sensors are supported Apple's [Home](https://support.apple.com/en-us/HT204893) app and by Siri.
+You need another HomeKit app, like [Eve](https://www.evehome.com/en/eve-app), for the Air Pressure sensor and the full weather report
 In Eve, you also get history for Temperature, Humidity and Air Pressure.

-The weather is retrieved from [OpenWeatherMap](https://openweathermap.org).
+Optionally, Homebridge WS exposes a second _Forecast_ accessory per location, with a Leak Sensor service per hourly or daily forecast.

-There's many other weather station plugins out there.
+There are many other weather station plugins out there.
 I created this one for fun and for testing plugin designs.
 In particular, this plugin is the launching plugin for [homebridge-lib](https://github.com/ebaauw/homebridge-lib).

 ### Prerequisites
 You need to obtain an [API key](https://openweathermap.org/price) from OpenWeatherMap.